Sebastiao199/datathon_realestate/README.md

 # Pre-processing & Cleaning explanation
 Not a lot of cleaning to do, but there were some duplicates in the datasets and missing values for 2022.
-In the beggining we visualized some observations and insights on the dataframes we used with the library pandas-profiling, more specifically ProfileReport.
+In the beggining we visualized some observations and insights on the dataframes with the library pandas-profiling, more specifically ProfileReport.

 # Maps Creation
 We used the GeoPandas library to make the maps, since we had a .geojson file with the France departments.